 The main objective of Google is to provide its users with relevant search results.
 As people become satisfied with the results they receive from Google, they use Google more, which allows Google to advertise to them.

 The result is that Google now places a higher value on user engagement signals, such as average time spent on page and conversions, on the websites it sends users to.
 Nowadays, “SEO” doesn’t just mean stuffing a website with keywords.
-These days, Google is much more intelligent than that.
+These days, Google is much more intelligent than that, you will need to focus on more strategies to uncover the secrets on SEO for web design.

 Even though SEO helps Google understand your website, it is no replacement for creating content humans find appealing.
 Your content gets boosted when it’s written in a way that engages your visitors.